openedx/edx-documentation/en_us/shared/manage_discussions/moderate_discussions.rst

 .. only:: Open_edX

- You can also refer learners to the :ref:`openlearners:Course Discussions Index` section in the *Open EdX Learner's Guide*.
+ You can also refer learners to the :ref`Course Discussions Index` section in the *Open EdX Learner's Guide*.
 Consider referring learners in your courses to that section, which describes the structure and features of edX course discussions, and provides useful information to help learners make